ono-midori/ono-midori.github.io/techs/libevent.md

 #### Launching connections on socket-based bufferevents

-If the bufferevent’s socket is not yet connected, you can launch a new connection.
+If the bufferevent's socket is not yet connected, you can launch a new connection.

 ```c++
 int bufferevent_socket_connect(struct bufferevent *bev,